“What a relief. In five years, I will come back to Marie Stopes for another IUD. It’s the only place I can get one.”

 Your support could make a huge difference, and help us bring life-saving services to the people and regions who need them most.

-To find out how you could become a donor and support our work, visit our Philanthropy page or contact our Director of Programme Design and Development, Andrew Tuttle.
+To find out how you could become a donor and support our work, visit our Philanthropy page or contact our Director of Partnerships and Resource Mobilisation, John Lotspeich.